Mount Rungwe: Ecology

 The plant communities on Mount Rungwe vary with elevation.
 The surrounding lowlands are mostly miombo woodlands.
 Evergreen lower montane forests are found on the lower slopes of the forest reserve, particularly in the southeast.
 Common trees include Aphloia theiformis, Ficalhoa laurifolia, Maesa lanceolata, Trichocladus ellipticus, Albizia gummifera, and Bersama abyssinica.
 Upper montane forests are found up to 2600 meters elevation, forming a broken canopy of about 10–25 meters.
 Common trees include Albizia gummifera, Aphloia theiformis, Bersama abyssinica, Bridelia micrantha, Diospyros whyteana, Hagenia abyssinica, Macaranga kilimandscharica, Maesa lanceolata, Maytenus acuminata, Myrianthus holstii, and Neoboutonia macrocalyx.
-Schefflera goetzenii is a common creeping vine.
+Astropanax goetzenii is a common creeping vine.

-At 2600 meters elevation, the upper montane forests transition to a belt of bamboo covering about 866 hectares, and heathland between 2600 to 2800 meters elevation.
+At 2600 meters elevation, the upper montane forests transition to a belt of bamboo covering about 866 hectares, and heathland between 2600 and 2800 meters elevation.
 The heathland includes species of Erica, Protea, and Aloe, with Hagenia abyssinica, Agarista salicifolia, Catha edulis, Hypericum revolutum, and Maesa lanceolata.
 The mountaintop is bushed grassland, covering about 300 ha.
 High-elevation herbs include bracken, Buchnera rungwensis, and Valeriana capensis.

 Two amphibians (Phrynobatrachus rungwensis and Probreviceps rungwensis) are named after Mount Rungwe where they were first collected.

 A genus of monkey, Rungwecebus was named for the mountain in 2005.
 It was initially thought to be a type of mangabey from the genus Lophocebus, until more detailed genetic analysis showed its closer connection to baboons.
 Rungwecebus lives on Mt.
 Rungwe, in the adjacent Livingstone Forest Reserve in the Kipengere Range, and with a disjunct population in the Udzungwa Mountains 250 miles to the east.
-The Rungwe dwarf galago, a newly-identified primate species in the genus Galagoides, is found on Mt.
+The Rungwe dwarf galago, a newly identified primate species in the genus Galagoides, is found on Mt.
 Rungwe and nearby portions of the Poroto and Kipengere mountains.
 It inhabits montane evergreen and bamboo forests.